Safety Planning in advance can help you to think about how you can increase your safety either within the relationship or if you decide to leave.

-- If you have a mobile phone - keep it with you at all times
+- If you have a mobile phone - keep it charged and with you at all times

 - Identify an immediate place of safety (friend/family) - stay there until the Police arrive.
 Talk to them before, about what is going on - talk to them about what to do if they hear anything or are concerned

 - Rehearse your escape plan, so you can all get out safely

 - Try to put some money (inc small change) aside for bus/taxi fares etc. You may want to save some money in a separate bank account

 - Make up an emergency overnight bag with clothes, money, bank details, benefits info, telephone numbers etc. Hide the bag at a friend or family members who you can trust

 - Keep a diary of events as they happen to ensure you don’t forget and for evidence if necessary.
 Record incidents including dates, times, evidence, witnesses etc

 - Wherever possible, always take the children; whatever the long-term plans or arrangements are going to be